 The Ninety-Nines, Inc. is an international organization of licensed women pilots from 44 countries.
 Today Ninety-Nines are professional pilots for airlines, industry, and government; we are pilots who teach and fly for pleasure; we are pilots who are technicians and mechanics.
 Each year Amelia Earhart Memorial Scholarships are awarded to qualified members for five different scholarship types, including two specialized scholarships: an Emergency Maneuver Training Scholarship and an International Scholarship for pilots in developing countries.
 In addition, the AEMSF provides Research Scholarship Grants and First Wings Awards for Student Pilot members.

 The Tuskegee Airmen Scholarship Foundation and Tuskegee Airmen, Incorporated are two entities uniquely bound through the central goal of preserving the legacy of the Tuskegee Airmen while providing educational services that honor the history of their service.
 The mission of the Foundation is to keep the legacy of the Tuskegee Airmen by providing motivation, access, and scholarships to assist financially and academically deserving students in pursuing careers in aviation, aerospace, and STEM, as other disciplines.
 Each year 40 or more awards of $1,500 are given out and are provided on a one-time, first year basis only.

 University Aviation Association

-The University Aviation Association (UAA) is the voice of collegiate aviation education to its members, the industry, government and the general public.
-Through the collective expertise of its members, the non-profit organization specializes in the advancement of degree-granting aviation programs that represent all segments of the aviation industry.
-Today, UAA has more than 600 members, including 100 accredited colleges and universities.
-The website has two scholarship pages, one for available UAA scholarships and another for dedicated college aviation scholarship websites.
+The University Aviation Association (UAA) is the voice of collegiate aviation education to its members, the industry, government, and the general public.
+Through the collective expertise of its members, the non-profit organization specializes in advancing degree-granting aviation programs that represent all segments of the aviation industry.
+UAA has over 1,200 members, including 150 accredited colleges and universities.

 Women in Aviation International